-SC-14C - West Linapacan
+SC 14 - West Linapacan

 A farm-in agreement was signed in May 2008 with Pitkin Petroleum Plc.
-The agreement requires the farm-in party /Farminee to carry out, at its own cost, technical studies, drill a well or wells, and redevelop the West Linapacan-A oilfield.
-In return, Pitkin Petroleum Plc. will earn 75% interest out of the share of the farming-out parties/Farmors.
-Pitkin assumed the role as Operator of the block.
-The farming-out parties / Farmors are carried free up to commercial "first oil" production.
+The agreement requires the farm-in party / farminee to carry out, at its own cost, technical studies, drill a well or wells, and redevelop the West Linapacan-A oilfield.
+In return, Pitkin Petroleum Plc. will earn 75% interest out of the share in the farming-out parties/farmors.
+The farming-out parties / Farmors are free up to commercial "first oil" production.

 Pitkin Petroleum Plc. will have earned 58.29% interest after fulfilling their work obligations.
 In February 2011, Pitkin farmed-out half of the 58.29% interest to Resources Management Associates Pty Ltd. of Australia (RMA).
 This transfer of interest was approved by the Department of Energy (DOE) in July 2011.
 The transfer of operatorship to RMA was approved by the DOE in April 2012.
 The Farmors continued to be carried free up to commercial first oil production.
-RMA carried technical studies that will lead to the drilling and redevelopment of the West Linapacan-A structure.
+RMA carried technical studies that will lead to the drilling and re-development of the West Linapacan-A structure.
 An independent third party assessment was also commissioned to determine the range of recoverable reserves from the structure.

 In 2014, preparations were made to drill a well with spud-in date no later than end December 2014.
 However, there was difficulty in raising the necessary funding for the drilling operations.
-Starting the second half of 2014, prices of crude oil world wide started to dramatically decline.
+Starting the second half of 2014, prices of crude oil worldwide started to dramatically decline.
 This decline continued up to the end of the year.